Is the space complexity of planted clique recovery the same as that of detection?: Introduction

 As we see in Section~\ref{sec:related_work}, a long line of work on restricted models of computation has been used to show hardness of the planted clique problem.
 On the other hand, this work (like \cite{mardia2020finding}) studies a restricted model of computation with the primary aim of making algorithmic progress and further pushing down the complexity of successful planted clique algorithms.

-\textbf{Open Problem:} Is there an $O(\log n)$ space algorithm that recovers planted cliques of size $k = \Omega(\sqrt{n})$ reliably, or is there a (tiny) detection-recovery gap in the space complexity of the planted clique problem?
+\textbf{Open Problem:} Is there a logspace algorithm that recovers planted cliques of size $k = \Omega(\sqrt{n})$ reliably, or is there a (tiny) detection-recovery gap in the space complexity of the planted clique problem?